canonical/maas/docs/development/cluster-registration.rst

   CLUSTER_UUID="adfd3977-f251-4f2c-8d61-745dbd690bf2"

 The values here are the defaults in the development environment.
-MAAS_URL tells the cluster controller where to find the region controller, and is sourced as a shell script by ``services/cluster-worker/run``.
+MAAS_URL tells the cluster controller where to find the region controller.

 ``CLUSTER_UUID`` is what the region uses to tell clusters apart when they connect.
 Each cluster is free to generate its own UUID but the development